vblanco20-1/vulkan-guide/vkguide_new_source/chapter_4/new_drawloop.md

 };
 ```

-Next, on vk_engine.cpp `init_default_data`, right after we load the meshes from the GLTF.
+Next, on vk_engine.cpp `init_default_data`, at the end after we created the default material.

 ^code default_meshes chapter-4/vk_engine.cpp